A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding

-Because the positions of the two output letters are independently variable factors, each two-symbol word can be represented as a point in a two-dimensional Hamming, or phase, space:
+Because the positions of the two output letters are independently variable factors, each two-symbol word can be represented as a point in a two-dimensional Hamming, or phase, space.
 Three-letter words could similarly be described in three dimensions, four-letter words with four dimensions, and so on.
-This is the usual presentation of a Hamming space for a block code, but we depart slightly from the norm and consider the dimensions of the phase space as representing generalized ``degrees of freedom,'' each of which might represent letter position, or something else entirely, such as whether the symbol is printed in red or transmitted on an independent transmission channel.
+This is the usual presentation of a Hamming space for a block code.
+Note that the dimensions of the code space can easily be construed to represent generalized degrees of freedom, each of which might represent letter position, but might also represent something else entirely, such as whether the symbol is printed in red or transmitted on an independent channel.

-An encoding thus translates a vector in one multi-dimensional space to a point in some other multi-dimensional space.
-One might classify agents into ``aggregators'' where the number of input degrees of freedom is greater than in their output and ``distributors'' where the input degrees are fewer than the output.
+As a way to understand the virtues of a code, the concept of a code space is widely used.
+It is less often used to discuss transmission itself.
+But there are insights available in the discussion to follow by considering the agents involved in a transmission as translating a point in one multi-dimensional space to a point in some other multi-dimensional space.
+For convenience, we classify agents into ``aggregators'' where the number of degrees of freedom in the input space is greater than in the output and ``distributors'' where the input degrees are fewer than the output.